piazzai/cvless/README.md

 navlink:      research.md
 ```

 Done!
-Your new page will now appear in the navigation bar.
+Your new page will now appear in the navigation menu.
 Like the home, you can write it in [Markdown](https://www.markdownguide.org/basic-syntax) and HTML.

 ### Adding one more page

 Perhaps you want to add two extra pages instead of one.
-For example, if you are an academic, you might want to have two additional pages for your research and teaching interests.
-In the case of a second extra page, the procedure is slightly more involved as it requires deeper edits.
+For example, you might want to have two additional pages for your research and teaching interests.
+In the case of a second extra page, the procedure is slightly more involved as it requires editing the header.

 First, create a new text file called `teaching.md` and specify default layout in the front matter, as previously did for `research.md`.
 Then, open `_config.yml` and, right below the lines specifying `navtext` and `navlink`, add: